Responding to the children's mental health crisis

 The isolation, uncertainty and grief children have faced during the pandemic has drastically increased rates of childhood mental health concerns and suicide attempts across the country.
 The situation is so serious, the American Academy of Pediatrics, along with other leading professional organizations, recently declared a national emergency in children’s mental health.

 In our adolescent inpatient unit, we witness this crisis every day.
-Our adolescent unit is at capacity with children admitted who have serious challenges.
+Our adolescent unit is at capacity, with children admitted with serious challenges.
 Unfortunately, there are few other resources in our community for these children.

 Unity’s acute inpatient psychiatric unit has 22 patient rooms for youth ages nine to 17 years old.
 We admit around 450 adolescent patients per year who are dealing with a wide array of intense challenges.
 For every 100 adolescents admitted to Unity, approximately 3 out of 4 are here because of a recent suicide attempt or suicidal ideation, while 1 in 5 are here for treatment of their psychotic, manic or catatonic symptoms.

 Some staggering statistics of the patients we care for:

 - 90% have attempted suicide at some point